 RDS Secure Website users may only act in one user role in the RDS Secure Website, so an individual must be assigned the same user role for each Plan Sponsor they are associated with.
 CMS' RDS Center validates an individual's Date of Birth and Social Security Number to ensure that each individual has only one user account at a time.

 CMS' RDS Center sends emails to RDS Program participants regarding account and application activity, notifications, deadline reminders, and updated information for both the RDS Program Website and the RDS Secure Website.
-It is important to keep your personal information accurate and up to date in the RDS Secure Website so that you may receive this information.
+It is important to keep your contact information accurate and up to date in the RDS Secure Website so that you may receive this information.

 For a list of email addresses from which RDS correspondence may be sent, refer to the Contact Us page.